 October 11, 2017

 Gates Cambridge scholarship applications are a part of the general Cambridge application.
 The applicant is responsible for submitting his or her application to Cambridge.
 Please note that your online application will automatically be deleted if you don't make any changes in a 2-week period, so log in periodically to keep it active!
-Also, your reference letters are due online within seven days after your submission (your submission triggers the request email to your referees).
-Thus, these letters can arrive after the final submittal deadline.
+Also, your reference letters are also due on October 11.
+Your entering their email addresses triggers the request email to your referees.
 Letters should be written to the attention of the "Board of Graduate Studies."
 If your letter writers wish to include the address, it is:

 Board of Graduate Studies